EndlessVanguard/bitcoin-remunerate-api/README.md

 - do you have a bitcoin wallet? if not, go to https://www.coinbase.com/
 - now that you have a wallet, we can sink payments to you
   * on some interval we flush payments to their wallet
+- what metrics do you currently have / wish to have?
+  * track volume of access (events: generate key, key access denied, key access granted)

 ## use case: medium
 - article page loads, and user is prompted to pay
   * with a modal yep / nope
   * with top fold visible and rest obscured by css blur

+## use case: white papers
+- instead of needing to pay a publisher a large subscription fee or 30€ per paper, have small fee to read paper
+  * opens the door for enthusists, smaller budget institutions